 This course is designed to meet the anatomy prerequisite for students who are applying for admission to health profession programs.
 Most students taking this course will have an undergraduate degree and will be in the process of a career change.
 Distance Anatomy is a one-semester course with a virtual laboratory.
 It will emphasize the concepts that are a necessary groundwork for courses the student will take in his/her professional studies.

 Distance Human Anatomy contains the same major subject and content areas as traditional human anatomy courses taught on campus.
 However, all course material is on the web or purchased through the CSU bookstore.
 The lectures are available via streaming video.
-Lecture notes, reading objectives, and assigned problems will be in Blackboard.
+Lecture notes, reading objectives, and assigned problems will be in Canvas.
 Communication with the instructor will be by both email and telephone.
 The laboratory is accomplished at a distance using a human prosection guide and virtual human cadaver software.

 One semester of college-level biology.